 Instalab

-Pinpoint whether German cockroach is a hidden trigger behind your asthma or stuffy nose, beyond a generic allergy test.
+Pinpoint whether German cockroach is driving your asthma or allergy symptoms, beyond what a standard cockroach skin test can tell you.

 Should you take a German Cockroach (Bla g 2) IgE test?